zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-action-type.md

 ### Result

-We will split the `AuditEntries` list by their `AuditActionType` value:
+We outputted `AuditEntries` grouped by their `AuditActionType` value:

 - `AuditActionType.Insert`: Will display the **1** new customer
 - `AuditActionType.Update`: Will display the **2** existing customers